Florida Truck Accident Lawyers

 It's important to note that time is of the essence when it comes to filing a truck accident claim in Florida.
 The state has a strict statute of limitations, which means there is a limited window of time for you to take legal action.

-In most cases, the statute of limitations for truck accident claims is four years from the date of the accident.
+In most cases, the statute of limitations for truck accident claims is two years from the date of the accident.
 However, this timeline can vary depending on certain factors, such as whether the accident resulted in death (two years) or if a government entity was involved (three years).

 To ensure you don't miss your opportunity to seek justice and compensation, it's crucial to consult an experienced attorney as soon as you can after a truck accident.